-For the next REF, HEFCE have mandated the deposit of journal articles and conference proceedings with an ISSN into an institutional repository, within three months of acceptance has been mandated.
+For REF 2021, the higher education funder bodies have introduced a new Open Access (OA) policy, mandating the deposit of journal articles and conference proceedings with an ISSN into an institutional, or subject repository within three months of acceptance.
 Read the REF2021 open access policy.

 By complying with the University’s Open Access Policy, you will be fully compliant for REF2021.